daniyal-abbassi/telegrafjs-starting-tutorial/README.md

 const LocalSession = require("telegraf-session-local");

 const bot = new Telegraf(process.env.BOT_TOKEN);

-// Configure session so it use session_db.json file const localSession = new LocalSession({ database: "session_db.json" });
+// Configure the session to use a local JSON file for storage const localSession = new LocalSession({ database: "session_db.json" });
 // Use our session middleware
 bot.use(localSession.middleware());